The-Automation-Home/asset-exchange/README.md

 # Asset Exchange
-Aex is a platform for exchanging assets with different ecosystems based on blockchain
+Aex is a platform for exchanging assets with tokens and vice versa in between different ecosystems based on blockchain